-TFM reported that certain sales in the United States were sold on a consignment basis.16 TFM reported that it ships multiple times per month to maintain stock levels of consigned goods for these sales, and that it invoices for these goods in the aggregate at the end of each month based on a single monthly report of consumption by the consignee.17 TFM also reported that the title does not transfer to the customer until the commercial invoice is issued.18 Because quantity is not known until the invoice date, the material terms of sale are not set until that point.
-Therefore, consistent with previous reviews, it is appropriate to use the commercial invoice date as the date of sale for all TFM's sales to the first unaffiliated party in the United States including consignment sales.
+TFM reported that certain sales in the United States were sold on a consignment basis.
+TFM reported that it ships multiple times per month to maintain stock levels of consigned goods for these sales, and that it invoices for these goods in the aggregate at the end of each month based on a single monthly report of consumption by the consignee.
+TFM also reported that the title does not transfer to the customer until the commercial invoice is issued.
+Because quantity is not known until the invoice date, the material terms of sale are not set until that point.
+Therefore, consistent with the previously-completed administrative review, it is appropriate to use the commercial invoice date as the date of sale for all of TFM's sales to the first unaffiliated party in the United States, including consignment sales.

-Constructed Export Price
+Export Price and Constructed Export Price